 Just the other day, I was very lucky to be given a box of the most amazing king prawns by a foodie friend (thank you Caroline).
-Determined to do them justice, I used our brilliant Alejandro spicy chorizos, our Spanish saffron and smoked paprika and a box of Riso Toro Arborio Rice.
-Ok, ok, I know Arborio rice is not classic, but paella rice and Arborio rice are pretty close.
+Determined to do them justice, I used our brilliant Alejandro spicy chorizos, some Spanish saffron and smoked paprika and a bag of our excellent Montoro Bomba Paella Rice.
 I've recently listed a great quality Spanish Saffron, it comes in a 1g container and is half the price of the saffron you'll find in the supermarkets - I love it's earthy flavour and it's great in so many other dishes.

 There are lots of different ingredients you can use for paella, you can also vary the stock base (chicken or fish), I think it's great to experiment and use what you have to hand, so be creative and go with the flow.
 If you happen to have fresh mussels, squid or clams that would be great, but don't sweat it.